CrackedPolishedBlackstoneBricksMC/voldeloom/sample/README.md

 Tiny cheat to get Bouncycastle onto the classpath (I pretend it's a Forge library, mirroring [this commit](https://github.com/MinecraftForge/FML/commit/a513060a81ac4b245b4f19b5ac3e589eb15e3515) from 1.4 FML)

 Forge prints a *million* warnings about someone putting their mod in the `net.minecraft.src` package, even though it's actually just picking up on Minecraft being in that package.
 I don't know what package Forge *wants* minecraft to be in, given that that's the package MCP *puts* it in.
+They can be ignored.

 ### 1.4.7